Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

-Inspired by existing methods on multivariable\cite{huang2020h,kammer2018convex,chen2021generalized} and adaptive\cite{erfanmanesh2015performance},\cite{muhando11} $\mathcal{H}_\infty$ control of power converters, we address these local matching control designs with robust and optimal linear parameter-varying (LPV) $\mathcal{H}_\infty$ methods, which are well-suited to deal with the ADPFs, being parameter-varying due to the time-varying LPF DC gains (see the appendix and \cite{haberle2021control}).
+Inspired by existing methods on multivariable\cite{huang2020h,kammer2018convex,chen2021generalized} and adaptive\cite{erfanmanesh2015performance},\cite{muhando11} $\mathcal{H}_\infty$ control of power converters, we address the local matching control with robust and optimal linear parameter-varying (LPV) $\mathcal{H}_\infty$ methods, which {ensure device-level stability} and are well-suited to deal with the ADPFs, being parameter-varying due to the time-varying dc gains $\mu_i^\mathrm{fp}(t)$ and $\mu_i^\mathrm{vq}(t)$.
+Details on how to incorporate such LPV $\mathcal{H}_\infty$ matching control implementations within the converter control architecture of the DVPP units are described in \cref{sec:converter_model} and illustrated in \cref{fig:converter_model_gform}.
+Beyond that, a rigorous LPV $\mathcal{H}_\infty$ control design procedure can be found in\cite{haberle2021control}.